Aromatherapy and Yoga are great natural companions and essential oils are often actively used to enhance the practice.

 - Optional: Witch hazel or white vinegar (fill 1/4 of spray bottle)

 Before cleaning your yoga mat, shake your container and spray the entire mat.
-Then use a damp cloth to wipe down the entire mat.
-Clean the other side and then allow the mat to dry for 5-10 minutes before rolling up again.
+Then, use a damp cloth to wipe down the entire mat.
+Next, clean the other side and allow the mat to dry for 5-10 minutes before rolling up again.
 Repeat as often as necessary!
-Your mat will smell delicious plus give you all the calming effects of lavender – or perhaps the benefit of another oil of your choice.
+Your mat will smell delicious and give you all the calming effects of lavender.

 Overall, aromatherapy and Yoga are natural partners in promoting a healthier, energized, and more relaxed lifestyle.
 You can choose from a plethora of essential oils.
 The selection discussed in this article is only a small sample.